dev-rakeshshaw/Linkquarium/README.md

 <img src="./images/logo.png" width="350">

 > A Streamlit app that you can build for free to store all your personal links that is similar in functionality to that of [Linktr.ee](https://linktr.ee/).
+Inspired by [Dataprofessor](https://github.com/dataprofessor/links)

 # Demo app